galasa-dev/cli/docs/generated/galasactl_runs_submit.md

       --reportjson string          json file to record the final results in --reportjunit string         junit xml file to record the final results in --reportyaml string          yaml file to record the final results in --requestor string           the requestor id to be associated with the test runs.
-Defaults to the current user id (default "mcobbett")
+Defaults to the current user id (default "aaronjhaj")
       --requesttype string         the type of request, used to allocate a run name.
 Defaults to CLI. (default "CLI") -s, --stream string              test stream to extract the tests from --tag strings                tags of which tests will be selected from, tags are selected if the name contains this string, or if --regex is specified then matches the regex
       --test strings               test names which will be selected if the name contains this string, or if --regex is specified then matches the regex
       --throttle int               how many test runs can be submitted in parallel, 0 or less will disable throttling.
 Default is 3 (default 3)
       --throttlefile string        a file where the current throttle is stored.
 Periodically the throttle value is read from the file used.
 Someone with edit access to the file can change it which dynamically takes effect.
 Long-running large portfolios can be throttled back to nothing (paused) using this mechanism (if throttle is set to 0).
 And they can be resumed (un-paused) if the value is set back.
-This facility can allow the tests to not show a failure when the system under test is taken out of service for maintainence.
+This facility can allow the tests to not show a failure when the system under test is taken out of service for maintainence.Optional.
+If not specified, no throttle file is used.
 ```

 ### Options inherited from parent commands